Skip to main content

 Technical Analysis

-CVE-2025-6999 is a medium-severity vulnerability classified under CWE-444, which pertains to inconsistent interpretation of HTTP requests, commonly known as HTTP Request Smuggling.
-This vulnerability affects the Authentication portal of WatchGuard Fireware OS versions 12.0 through 12.11.2.
+CVE-2025-6999 is a medium-severity vulnerability classified under CWE-444, which pertains to the inconsistent interpretation of HTTP requests, commonly known as HTTP Request Smuggling.
+This vulnerability affects WatchGuard Fireware OS versions from 12.0 through 12.11.2, specifically targeting the Authentication portal.
 HTTP Request Smuggling exploits discrepancies in how front-end and back-end servers parse HTTP requests, allowing an attacker to manipulate the request stream.
-In this case, the vulnerability enables a remote attacker to bypass request parameter sanitation mechanisms.
-This evasion facilitates a reflected self-Cross-Site Scripting (XSS) attack, where malicious scripts are reflected back to the user without proper sanitization, potentially leading to session hijacking, credential theft, or other client-side attacks.
-The vulnerability requires no authentication or user interaction, and the attacker can exploit it remotely over the network.
-The CVSS 4.0 base score is 6.9, indicating a medium severity level, with network attack vector, low attack complexity, and no privileges or user interaction required.
-The impact on confidentiality and integrity is low to limited, with no direct impact on availability.
-No known exploits are currently reported in the wild, and no patches have been linked yet, suggesting that mitigation may require vendor updates or configuration changes once available.
+In this case, the vulnerability enables a remote attacker to bypass request parameter sanitation mechanisms, leading to a reflected self-Cross-Site Scripting (XSS) attack.
+The attacker can craft malicious HTTP requests that are interpreted differently by intermediate proxies and the Fireware OS authentication portal, injecting malicious scripts that execute in the context of the victim's browser.
+This can result in session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The vulnerability does not require authentication or user interaction, and it is remotely exploitable over the network.
+The CVSS 4.0 score of 6.9 reflects the network attack vector, low attack complexity, and no privileges or user interaction required, with limited impact on confidentiality and integrity but no impact on availability.
+No known exploits are currently reported in the wild, and no patches have been linked yet, indicating the need for vigilance and proactive mitigation by affected organizations.

 Potential Impact